 During residential weekends at Villiers Boarding School in Ireland, it is important for students to strike a balance between rest and relaxation time, as well as structured and organized activities.

-On Saturdays, students partake in their choice of activity, most recently these have included cookery, yoga, craft metalwork, hockey and fencing.
+On Saturdays, students partake in their choice of activity, most recently these have included cookery, yoga, ballet, hockey and fencing.
 Saturday afternoons give students an opportunity to have some free time, during which they can sign out from school and experience the local area.
 Supervised study is also available on Saturdays for senior students.

 More information about day to day boarding life can be found in our Boarding Handbook.